 What to do if CBP admits you with the wrong information?

-Upon legally entering the US at a Port-of-Entry, CBP will issue an Entry/Departure Record Form I-94.
+Upon lawfully entering the US at a Port-of-Entry, CBP will issue an Entry/Departure Record Form I-94.
 Sometimes, however, they fail to do so or issue incorrect information on the form.
 If this is the case you can schedule an appointment at a local CBP Deferred Inspection Site of Port of Entry that has a Deferred Inspection office to have your admission record corrected.

 CBP has a great deal of discretion when it comes to Deferred Inspection and makes determinations on a case by case basis.

 Factors that may be considered when making a deferred inspection decision include:

 - the likelihood the applicant will be establish admissibility

 - the type of documents needed and the ability to obtain them